orientechnologies/orientdb-docs/src/sql/SQL-Syntax.md

 - **`AND`**: logical AND
 - **`OR`**: logical OR
 - **`NOT`**: logical NOT
 - **`CONTAINS`**: checks if the left collection contains the right element.
-The left argument has to be a colleciton, otherwise it returns FALSE.
-It's NOT the check of colleciton intersections, so `['a', 'b', 'c'] CONTAINS ['a', 'b']` will return FALSE, while `['a', 'b', 'c'] CONTAINS 'a'` will return TRUE.
+The left argument has to be a collection, otherwise it returns FALSE.
+It's NOT the check of collection intersections, so `['a', 'b', 'c'] CONTAINS ['a', 'b']` will return FALSE, while `['a', 'b', 'c'] CONTAINS 'a'` will return TRUE.
 - **`IN`**: the same as CONTAINS, but with inverted operands.
 - **`CONTAINSKEY`**: for maps, the same as for CONTAINS, but checks on the map keys
 - **`CONTAINSVALUE`**: for maps, the same as for CONTAINS, but checks on the map values